vladinator1000/tree-sitter-typescript/README.md

 ```

 The above example uses the `tsx` grammar, change the `copy-wasm` script and `language.load` path if you'd like to use the `tree-sitter-typescript.wasm` grammar.
-Getting the WASM bindings to wokr in the browser can be tricky.
+Getting the WASM bindings to work in the browser can be tricky.
 For more information, please read the tree-sitter web binding docs: https://github.com/tree-sitter/tree-sitter/blob/master/lib/binding_web/README.md

 ### Use your parser
 ```ts